musinsky/develop/fortran/README.md

 record markers (on most systems); in order to change length of record markers, e.g. to the read unformatted files created by older gfortran versions, the `-frecord-marker=8` option can be used.

+### notes 2
+An INTEGER is any signed number that has no fractional part and no decimal point.
+INTEGER numbers are also referred to as fixed point numbers.
+The other three numerical types are called floating point numbers.
+A REAL number is a signed number with a decimal point.

+The integer data type, INTEGER, holds a signed integer.
+The default size for INTEGER with no size specified is 4 bytes, and is aligned on 4-byte boundaries.
+The usual default size for a REAL item with no size specified is 4 bytes, and is aligned on 4-byte boundaries.
+However, these defaults can be changed by compiling with certain special options.
+Data types are system dependent.

+A REAL element has a sign bit, an 8-bit exponent, and a 23-bit fraction.
+These REAL elements in f77 conform to the IEEE standard.

+In practice, most computers use 32 bits to store INTEGER and REAL numbers.
+This means that an INTEGER is limited to numbers between -2,147,483,648 and +2,147,483,647 (a sign bit and 31 magnitude bits).
+If the IEEE standard is used, then a REAL number will have about seven decimal digits and be within the magnitude range of 10-38 to 10+38.